South Coast

 - Coastal Access — The Coastal Conservancy works with local government agencies to develop the Coastal Trail, provide beach wheelchairs and restrooms, and restore coastal piers.
 We are working on regional trails like the Santa Clara River Parkway, the Los Angeles River Trail, and the Santa Ana River Trail, which will connect to the Coastal Trail and provide links to inland communities.
 We are also working on ways to provide low cost overnight lodging such as hostels and campgrounds.

-- Climate Change Resilience — Many communities in the South Coast Region are vulnerable to flooding caused by sea level rise, and the Conservancy has been working to develop tools for local government to use to identify areas likely to be affected the most.
-The Coastal Storm Modeling System (CoSMoS) will be complete in the summer of 2016 and will model the areas throughout the region likely to be inundated during extreme events.
-We have also been working to implement “living shoreline” projects such as creating oyster beds in San Diego and Upper Newport bays, and restore sand dunes in Carlsbad.
-In addition to tidal wetlands, beaches, sand dunes and oyster reefs also offer protection from storm surge and reduce shoreline erosion.
+- Climate Change Resilience — Many communities in the South Coast Region are vulnerable to flooding caused by sea level rise and extreme weather events.
+The Conservancy supports nature-based climate resilience projects including tidal wetlands, beaches, sand dunes and oyster reefs that offer protection from storm surge and reduce shoreline erosion.
 Other projects we have undertaken to help address climate change impacts include developing parks in heavily urbanized areas.
-These parks offer multiple benefits as they provide respite from higher temperatures, capture and infiltrate storm water, and provide wildlife habitat.
+Parks offer multiple benefits as they provide respite from higher temperatures, capture and infiltrate storm water, and provide wildlife habitat.

 South Coast Projects